taytayfujif/aws-photo-bucket/README.md

 ## Steps
 1. Build AWS Lambda function that makes a request to the public API bucket `photo-bucket-tmp-prjct`.
-Add in the following to your Lambda function:
+Add in the following to your handler.js:
 ```
 const AWS = require('aws-sdk');
 const s3 = new AWS.S3();